 The August Doorbell Cam comes from the same company that offers the August Smart Lock, further cementing its hold in the home access market.

 How does the August Doorbell Cam work?
-Is it worth the $199 price tag?
+Is it worth its price tag?

 The August Doorbell Cam allows you to see who’s outside your front door even if you are not at home.
 You get an alert on your smartphone when somebody rings the doorbell and it allows you to speak with whoever is at your front door using your smartphone.
 Its features include: